 The real problem here is repeat offenders; that is lifelong alcoholics that repeatedly get drunk, get behind the wheel, crash, and harm others.
 Libertarians argue that DUI laws ought to focus on getting these people off the road.
 We all know that taking their licenses away does not deter them, nor do the modest court fines or brief jail.
 Libertarians would certainly support long jail sentences for alcoholics that repeatedly get into accidents.
 They will not support the expenditure of tax money to pay for rehabilitation either, even if those programs were proven to be efficient.

 But the most basic problem is that the defenders of personal liberty must deal with a growing number of misguided Americans that want our highways to be as safe as our living rooms.
 While this might seem to be a worthwhile public policy goal, where does this quest for universal personal safety end?
 Do we want to live in vacuum sealed, risk free society, if it means giving up most of our personal pleasures: beer drinking, smoking, meat eating, sky diving, race car driving, or pot smoking?
-It‟s this very mindset that has fueled not only the ongoing wars on drugs, alcohol, and tobacco; but also the war on terror.
-Perfect security requires is perfectly incompatible with personal liberty.
+It's this very mindset that has fueled not only the ongoing wars on drugs, alcohol, and tobacco; but also the war on terror.
+Perfect security requires is incompatible with personal liberty.
 For thousands of years, despots have used the pursuit of security as an excuse to usurp personal liberty.
-Do you really believe that the same government that planned and executed the war in Iraq and the responded to Hurricane Katrina can be trusted to efficiently insure our security?
-Do you currently hold any stocks in the airline?
+Do you really believe that the same government that planned and executed the wars in Iraq and Afghanistan and the responded poorly to Hurricane Katrina can be trusted to efficiently insure our security?
+Do you currently hold any stocks in one of those security conscious airlines?

 But clearly, some forms of speech do harm others.
 As Mill suggested, if I falsely yell, "FIRE!" in a crowded theater, and if I know that there really is no fire, my words may unnecessarily harm others.
 Sometimes in the exercise of free speech, we harm others by making false or derogatory statements or by verbally threatening to use violence.
 But today, there is an ever-growing list of things that we cannot say to others.
 If you ask a coworker to go out on a date, be careful.
 You might be contributing to a hostile work environment and be prosecuted for sexual harassment.
 Libertarians defend a rather narrow definition of harm by restricting to physical harm, or threats of physical harm.